inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_light_ehr_suite_description_v201.md

 a subset of IG requirements.
 Future versions of the test suite will test further features.

+Specific limitations include:
+- *SMART Launch `fhirContext`*: Inferno does not currently verify the use of `fhirContext` to convey details about the DTR SMART App launch.

 ## DTR 2.0.1 Corrections

 The DTR 2.0.1 version of the [Light EHR CapabilityStatement](http://hl7.org/fhir/us/davinci-dtr/CapabilityStatement/light-dtr-ehr) includes two pieces of missing or misleading information that have been corrected: